 Off-Program electives are those offered outside of the Berkeley MBA for Executives Program curriculum.
-Block week electives and International Seminars are not considered off-program electives.
+Block week electives and Immersion Weeks are not considered off-program electives.
 The Program Office must approve enrollment in all off-program electives.
-Electives that are considered off-program electives include Independent Studies, Haas Evening & Weekend MBA Program, Haas Full-Time MBA Program, and Haas Masters in Financial Engineering Program, and courses taken through non-Haas graduate programs within UC Berkeley.
+Electives that are considered off-program electives include Independent Studies, Haas Evening & Weekend MBA Program, Haas Full-Time MBA Program, Haas Masters in Financial Engineering Program, and courses taken through non-Haas graduate programs within UC Berkeley.
 All off-program electives require Program Office approval and are limited to a maximum of four approved units.

 Students must be in good academic and financial standing in order to enroll in off-program courses.